-J. Allen Swanson, MD is an Interventional Radiologist in northern Colorado
+Allen Swanson, MD is a vascular and interventional Radiologist in northern Colorado

 July 13, 2021doctor, minimally invasive